Daphne Oram

 Daphne Blake Oram (31 December 1925 – 5 January 2003) was a British composer and electronic musician.
 She was one of the first British composers to produce electronic sound, and was an early practitioner of musique concrète in the UK.
 As a co-founder of the BBC Radiophonic Workshop, she was central to the development of British electronic music.
 Her uncredited scoring work on the 1961 film The Innocents helped to pioneer the electronic soundtrack.

-Oram was the creator of the Oramics technique for creating electronic sounds using drawn sound.
-Besides being a musical innovator, she was the first woman to independently direct and set up a personal electronic music studio, and the first woman to design and construct an electronic musical instrument.
-In her book An Individual Note of Music, Sound and Electronics (1971) she explored philosophical themes related to the physics of sound.
+Oram was the creator of the Oramics technique for graphical sound.
+She was the first woman to independently direct and set up a personal electronic music studio, and the first woman to design and construct an electronic musical instrument.
+In her book An Individual Note of Music, Sound and Electronics (1971) she explored philosophical themes related to acoustics and electronic composition.

 Early life and education

-Oram was born to James and Ida Oram on 31 December 1925 in Wiltshire, England.
-Educated at Sherborne School for Girls, she was, from an early age, taught piano and organ as well as musical composition.
+Oram was born to James and Ida Oram on 31 December 1925 in Devizes, Wiltshire, England.
+Her childhood home was within 10 miles of the stone circles of Avebury and 20 miles from Stonehenge.
 Her father was the President of the Wiltshire Archeological Society in the 1950s.
-Her childhood home was within 10 miles of the stone circles of Avebury and 20 miles from Stonehenge.
+Educated at Sherborne School for Girls in Dorset, she was taught piano, organ and musical composition from an early age.

 Career

 Work at the BBC

-In 1942, Oram was offered a place at the Royal College of Music but instead took up a position as a Junior Studio Engineer and "music balancer" at the BBC.
+In 1942, Oram was offered a place at the Royal College of Music, but instead took up a position as a Junior Studio Engineer and "music balancer" at the BBC.
 One of her job responsibilities was "shadowing" live concerts with a pre-recorded version so the broadcast would go on if interrupted by "enemy action".
 Other job duties included creating sound effects for radio shows and mixing broadcast levels.
-During this period she became aware of developments in synthetic sound and began experimenting with tape recorders.
-Often staying after hours, she was known to experiment with tape recorders late into the night.
+During this period she became aware of developments in electronic sound and began experimenting with tape recorders, often staying after hours to work late into the night.
 She recorded sounds on to tape, and then cut, spliced and looped, slowed them down, sped up, and played them backwards.

-She also dedicated time in the 1940s composing music, including an orchestral work entitled Still Point.
+Oram also dedicated time in the 1940s to composing music, including an electroacoustic work entitled Still Point.
 This was an innovative piece for turntables, "double orchestra" and five microphones.
 Many consider Still Point the first composition that combined acoustic orchestration with live electronic manipulation.
-Rejected by the BBC and never performed, Still Point remained unheard for 70 years, until on 24 June 2016 Shiva Feshareki and the London Contemporary Orchestra performed it for the first time.
-Following the discovery of the finalised score, the premiere of the revised version of Still Point was performed at The Proms in London on 23 July 2018 by composers Shiva Feshareki and James Bulley - who realised the composition following Oram's notes - alongside the London Contemporary Orchestra.
+Rejected by the BBC and never performed during Oram's lifetime, Still Point remained unheard for 70 years; on 24 June 2016 composer Shiva Feshareki and the London Contemporary Orchestra performed it for the first time.
+Following the discovery of the finalised score, the premiere of the revised version of Still Point was performed at the BBC Proms in London on 23 July 2018 by Feshareki and James Bulley with the LCO.